 Abstract.
 Web service composition is a technology that has received considerable attention in the last number of years.
-Languages and tools to aid in the process of creating composite web services have been received specific attention.
-Web service composition is the process of linking single web services together in order to accomplish more complex tasks.
-One area of web service composition that has not received as much attention is the area of dynamic error handling and re-planning, enabling autonomic composition.
+Languages and tools to aid in the process of creating composite Web services have been received specific attention.
+Web service composition is the process of linking single Web services together in order to accomplish more complex tasks.
+One area of Web service composition that has not received as much attention is the area of dynamic error handling and re-planning, enabling autonomic composition.
 Given a repository of service descriptions and a task to complete, it is possible for AI planners to automatically create a plan that will achieve this goal.
 If however a service in the plan is unavailable or erroneous the plan will fail.
 Motivated by this problem, this paper suggests autonomous re-planning as a means to overcome dynamic problems.
 Our solution involves automatically recovering from faults and creating a context-dependent alternate plan.
+We present an architecture that serves as a basis for the central activities autonomous composition, monitoring and fault handling.